-While the man looks awesome for a 45 year old in swim trunks, he doesn’t exactly appear to be sweating raw power.
+Well the man looks awesome for a 45-year-old in swim trunks.
+Donald Dinnie doesn’t exactly appear to be sweating raw power.

-In a time where men ate steak and potatoes and lifted heavy things to prove their mettle against their friends and neighbors, one man stood head and shoulders above the rest- Donald Dinnie.
-Dinnie was basically what a sexual union between Mariusz Pudzianowski and Jim Thorpe’s corpse might have produced if fed a bunch of beer and thrown into a plaid skirt, and as such competed in every possible professional sporting event he could, winning damn near all of them.
+In a time where men ate steak and potatoes.
+Lifted heavy things to prove their mettle against their friends and neighbors.
+One man stood head and shoulders above the rest- Donald Dinnie.
+Dinnie was basically what a sexual union between Mariusz Pudzianowski and Jim Thorpe’s corpse might have produced.
+If fed a bunch of beer and thrown into a plaid skirt, and as such competed in every possible professional sporting event he could, winning damn near all of them.
 So profound was his effect on the opposition that during the World War I heavy artillery shells were nicknamed ‘Donald Dinnies’ because he obliterated his opposition.

 At 6’1″, 218 lbs, Dinnie was hardly the most jacked mofo to walk the Earth.
 Instead, he was basically the same size as former light heavyweight UFC champ Randy Couture at Randy’s walking around weight.
-Though Couture is renowned for being in fantastic shape and an incredible athlete, he’s not what anyone would refer to as a physical powerhouse.
 As such, it’s even more surprising that the relatively slight Dinnie performed the feats he did and was so unbelievably dominant in strength sports as he was.
 In short, the man was a freak of goddamned nature.

 Some of his most famous feats include: